 Ms. Zhong is a full-time librarian with a master degree of Modern Chinese Literature and a master of Library and Information Science.
 Her teaching experiences include three years as a college teacher in her native country of China.
-She also has been a volunteer teacher of the Little Star Chinese Language School for four years.
 Currently, she teaches adult conversational Chinese language at Chinese Cultural & Arts Institute since year 2005.

 born in Taiwan and recognized as one of the most promising young violists and erhuists of today.
 He is the artistic director and founder of the New Asia Chamber Music Society and holds his bachelor and master’s degrees from The Juilliard School.
 Mr. Lin has won numerous competitions including Taiwan National Viola Competition, the Idyllwild Concerto Competition, First Prize in the 2008 Juilliard Viola Concerto Competition and subsequently made his Avery Fisher Hall solo debut Juilliard Orchestra.
 He was also the winner of the 2009 Stony Brook University Concerto Competition.
 In January 2013, he appeared as soloist on both the viola and erhu with the Yonkers Philharmonic Orchestra.